unstoppabledomains/dot-crypto/ARCHITECTURE.md

 No other data transformation is required when converting a traditional DNS record into Crypto record other than aggregating records with the same name to one record using serialization as JSON array of strings.

-Crypto records do not have a support for TTL at the moment.
-Ethereum blockchain has a built-in distribution system that automatically synchronizes updates and doesn't require TTL.

 Crypto records do not have a domain name associated to them.
 That is why there is no feature of storing your subdomain records inside a parent domain.
-Example: `www.example.com` record can only be set inside the same domain name but never inside `example.com`.
+Example: `www.example.com` record can only be set inside a resolver of `www.example.com` but never inside `example.com`.

 #### TTL